-Only available at MSUFCU!
+Available only at MSUFCU!
 Our special checks highlight campus landmarks and MSU sports teams.
 With every box sold, a donation is made to MSU.
+Give your account worldwide access with a VISA Check Card.

-Call Member Services Today!
-333-1414 or 800-MSU-4-YOU
+Join Today!
+333-2424 • 800-MSU-4-YOU